 - Get noticed, people remember you.

 - Postdocs, program officers, reviewers, students

 - Same goes for business world.

 - Bosses will get your ideas

 - Impact on the job; influence others

 - Job Talks

 - You will have to give talks when applying for post-doctoral and other jobs

-- As part of the interview to get a job as a professor, after over a decade of graduate school and post-doctoral research, a crucial interview component will be a presentation at a departmental colloquium.
+- As part of the interview to get a job as a professor, after about a decade of graduate school and post-doctoral research, a crucial interview component is a presentation at a colloquium.